MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab07_Deploy Azure Health Data Services workspace and FHIR service.md

 1. [] Select **Review + create** when ready, and then select **Create** on the next page.

 > [!NOTE] Note: This deployment typically takes 20 minutes.
 If the deployment fails, try to re-deploy.
-During the deployment, you can read the instructions linked in Step 2 below.
+During the deployment, you can read the instructions linked in Exercise 2 below.
 When the deployment finishes, go ahead and proceed with those instructions.

 To learn more about the resources deployed with this ARM template, view the following resource in a new tab: +++https://github.com/microsoft/azure-health-data-services-workshop/blob/main/resources/docs/FHIR-Starter_ARM_template_README.md#deployed-components+++